ethereum/ethereum-org-website/src/content/developers/docs/javascript-client-libraries/index.md

 For this purpose, every Ethereum client implements the JSON-RPC specification, so there are a uniform set of endpoints that applications can use.

 It's possible to connect with an Ethereum node with JavaScript but several convenience libraries exist within the ecosystem that make this much easier.
 With these libraries, developers can write intuitive, one-line methods to initialize JSON RPC requests (under the hood) that interact with Ethereum.

+## Prerequisites

+As well as understanding JavaScript, it might be helpful to understand the stack as a whole.
+Check out our [introduction to the Ethereum stack](/developers/docs/ethereum-stack/).

 ## Why use a library?